-what's cooking in my kitchen in Lucca
+what's cooking in my tuscan kitchen

 just what the title says!
 I'll be keeping you posted on what is cooking on my stove in Lucca, Italy!

 Tomato, hot pepper, vodka..
 Bloody Mary?...
 No, Pasta alla Vodka!

 1 T butter

 about 2 oz grated Parmesan

 salt and pepper to taste